riturajratan/tech-blog.maddyzone.com/_posts/2014-09-08-dynamic-routing-angularjs.md

 [![Dynamic routing with AngularJS]({{ site.url }}/uploads/2014/09/Dynamamic-routing-with-angularjs.png)]({{ site.url }}/uploads/2014/09/Dynamamic-routing-with-angularjs.png)

 In [My previous Article](http://maddyzone.com/angularjs/javascript/learn-complete-angularjs-5-steps-step-5-5) we have learned about [**Routing in angular JS**](http://maddyzone.com/angularjs/javascript/learn-complete-angularjs-5-steps-step-5-5) .
 But in normal routing if we have 1000 route then at that time set config  for every route is not a good choice . for this we will do Dynamic Routing.
-Thanks Angular you have provide `$routeParams`
+Thanks Angular you have provide `$routeParams`.

 <blockquote>Dynamic routing with Angular JS is easily done by $routeParams. :)</blockquote>